 "This vote is a vote for the powers of this institution to be able to continue to have a say on one of the most critical elements of U.S. foreign policy and national security," said Sen. Bob Menendez, D-N.J., who sits on the Senate Committee on Foreign Relations.

 "To not let that be undermined by some false emergency and to preserve that institutional right, regardless of who sits in the White House," he added.

 Secretary of State Mike Pompeo said military hardware support to countries like Saudi Arabia helps U.S. efforts to contain Iran and its proxies, such as the Houthi rebels in Yemen.

-Senate Majority Leader Mitch McConnell, R-Ky., suggested while Saudi Arabia has had its problems, the kingdom is a partner in the region.
+Senate Republican leader Mitch McConnell of Kentucky suggested that while Saudi Arabia has had its problems, the kingdom is a partner in the region.